1971

 organ, Nicky Hopkins on piano; Exile On Main St.-version

-- Tumbling Dice III (MJ/KR) -Clydie King, Venetta Fields & Sherlie Matthews
+- Tumbling Dice IV (MJ/KR) -Clydie King, Venetta Fields & Sherlie Matthews

 on backing vocals, Nicky Hopkins on piano, Bobby Keys on sax,